 Nicolas Roudier was born in 1994 in Besançon, France.
 As the son of a pianoforte player, he grew up in an early music environment, surrounded by period instruments.
 He began playing modern horn at age 4 with Walter Bellagamba.
 In 2007 he won First Prize at the Artistic Competition of Epinal, and then studied with Pierre Moragues (former solo horn at Paris’ Opera) from 2009.
 In 2012, Nicolas became a student of Phil Myers (former principal horn of New York Philharmonic) in Lausanne’s HEMU, Switzerland, where he completed a Bachelor degree in 2015 and a Master degree in 2018.
 He subsequently turned to historical horns and went to study at the Royal Conservatory of The Hague with Teunis van der Zwart.
 In 2020 he graduated with a second Master’s in Early Music, and in 2021 with the Artist’s Certificate.

-Nicolas had the chance to play with many orchestras and ensembles (both modern and historical), such as the Haydn Philharmonie, Freiburger Barockorchester, The Orchestra of the Eighteenth Century, Apollo Ensemble, Armonia Atenea, the Dutch National Opera.
-He is now frequently playing with Das Neue Mannheimer Orchester.
-He played under the baton of Bertrand de Billy, Paul Meyer, Sir Roger Norrington, Hidemi Suzuki and many others.
-He had the opportunity to work and play with great horn players such as Radek Baborak, Hervé Joulain, Thomas Müller, Claude Maury…
+Today Nicolas is still based in The Hague and is performing with many of the most renowned European orchestras and ensembles, on both modern and historical horns : Haydn Philharmonie, The Orchestra of the XVIIIth Century, Freiburger Barockorchester, Concentus Musicus Wien, Armonia Atenea, the Dutch National Opera, Apollo Ensemble, etc. He is a regular member of Das Neue Mannheimer Orchester, based in the Netherlands.
+He played under the direction of Sir Roger Norrington, Richard Egarr, Hidemi Suzuki, René Jacobs, Bertrand de Billy and many others.
+He had the opportunity to work and play with the greatest horn players such as Radek Baborak, Hervé Joulain, Thomas Müller, Claude Maury…